ellingerf/hub/docs/e-learning-sharing/faq.md

 ### How can I enroll for a course?

-In order to enroll for a course, you must matriculate at the university hosting the course.
-This can be done easily by sending an **e-mail** to the international office of the partner university.
+In order to enroll for a course, you must apply to the International Office at your home university specifying which partner university you would like to study with.
+This can be done easily by sending an **e-mail** to the International Office or International Coordinator of your home university.
+Your home university has to nominate you first at the partner university.

 You can enroll for a course by clicking the ```Enroll``` button on the details page of the course.
 Then you will get to the [enrollment page](../general/enroll.html) with further information.